jwcarr/lexisense/README.md

 python main.py exp2_left 99
 ```

 where `exp2_left` is a task ID and `99` is a participant ID.
-The code is indended for use with a EyeLink 1000 eye tracker and requires SR Research's Pylink Python module (n.b. this is *not* the same Pylink package on PyPI/pip) and [EyeLinkCoreGraphicsPsychoPy](https://github.com/wanjam/Easy-Eyelink-Interface); however, by default the code is in "test mode", where the mouse cursor simulates the gaze position, and can therefore be tested without any of this infrastructure.
+The code is intended for use with a EyeLink 1000 eye tracker and requires SR Research's Pylink Python module (n.b. this is *not* the same Pylink package on PyPI/pip) and [EyeLinkCoreGraphicsPsychoPy](https://github.com/wanjam/Easy-Eyelink-Interface); however, by default the code is in "test mode", where the mouse cursor simulates the gaze position, and can therefore be tested without any of this infrastructure in place.

 License